 In 2009, I got hired to paint the backdrop wall of a professional casting studio in Chicago where I regularly auditioned for fast-food and laundry-detergent commercials.
 The faux-finish “color wash” of blues and mauves they chose might sound disgusting, but the combo was rather handsome on camera and coordinated perfectly with the studio’s newly updated chairs, hallway color, and blue-flecked white carpet.
 That’s right, white carpet.

 The details get a bit hazy, but in my final cleaning-up moments, during a slight lapse of judgment—you guessed it—one little paint container was knocked from the tippy top rung of my Gorilla Ladder.
-I watched it fall in slow motion 18 feet to the floor, land sideways, and projectile-barf its contents diagonally across the room—one long finger of deep blue, the color of Superman’s tights, reaching mere inches beyond my industrial-strength plastic.
+I watched it fall in slow motion 18 feet to the floor, land sideways, and projectile-barf its contents diagonally across the room.
+One long finger of deep, wet, blue—the color of Superman’s tights—reached mere inches beyond my industrial-strength plastic.

 As the pigment seeped into the brand new white carpet of the Tannenbaum, Peck, and Ruby Casting Studio, I knew my life was over.
 No amount of sobbing or rented carpet-cleaning machines, baking soda, salt, peroxide, or hairspray could get that blue out of the white.
 “It’s time to pack my bags,” I thought, “because I’ll never work in this town again—as a painter or an actor.”